BED BUG HEAT TREATMENT DIY - THE PIVOT YEAR

 If there is one thing we have learned from transitioning from speaking to mostly business customers to mostly consumer customers this past year is there is no blanket, one-size-fits-all list of what you will need to do before using our bed bug heater equipment.
 It will depend on your situation: the physical dimensions of your infested area, how high the ceilings are, if there is exposed brick, carpeting or hard flooring, etc. Once we have a clear understanding of your circumstances, we can make meaningful recommendations for your particular situation for how best to use our electric bed bug heaters.
 It is not complicated but you need to take the time to understand what may affect your results.
 We enjoy talking learning about these details and will spend as much time with you as it takes before rendering any sort of recommendation.
 We are committed to your having a successful experience using our equipment in the hope you might choose to share your story with others.
 We are very comfortable telling you when our bed bug heaters for sale do not make sense for you and directing you towards more appropriate alternatives.

 - Do I have an electric stove outlet or an electric dryer outlet that I can plug my PestPro Thermal bed bug heater into?

 If the answer to either of these questions is “YES” then you can use our electric bed bug heater in your bed bug infested areas.

-The PestPro Thermal Universal Bed Bug Heat Treatment Package comes with four (4) separate pig tail adapters and either a 50’ or 100’ long power cord.
+The PestPro Thermal Universal Bed Bug Heat Treatment Package includes four (4) separate pig tail adapters and either a 50’ or 100’ long power cord.

-When it comes time to perform a bed bug heat treatment you will choose the pig tail adapter that fits your outlet and connect it to the end of your black power cord using a commercial grade twist-lock connector for safety and durability.
+When its time to perform a bed bug heat treatment you will choose the pig tail adapter that fits your outlet and connect it to the end of your black power cord using a commercial grade twist-lock connector for safety and durability.